Substance Abuse or Chemical Dependence

 What causes substance abuse or dependence?

 The cause of substance abuse and dependence is unclear.
-It probably involves a mix of genetics, environment, and emotional factors.
-However, while the first use of drugs or alcohol is voluntary, continued use quickly changes how the brain feels pleasure.
-Using drugs repeatedly changes the structure of the brain so that a person no longer has control.
+It likely includes a mix of genetics, environmental, and emotional factors.
+The first use of drugs or alcohol is voluntary.
+But continued use quickly changes how the brain feels pleasure.
+Using drugs often changes the structure of the brain.
+Over time a person no longer has control.
 Substance abuse is a disease that results in the compulsive need for the drug.

 What are the symptoms of substance abuse or dependence?